Four-centred arch: Use in English architecture

-In English architecture the arch is often known as a Tudor arch, as it was a common architectural element during the reigns of the Tudor dynasty (1485–1603), though its use predates 1485 by several decades, and from about 1550 it was out of fashion for grand buildings.
+In English architecture, the Tudor arch is a version of the four-centred arch that was a common architectural element during the reigns of the Tudor dynasty (1485–1603), though its use predates 1485 by several decades, and from about 1550 it was out of fashion for grand buildings.
 It is a blunted version of the pointed arch of Gothic architecture, of which Tudor architecture is the last phase in England.
-However, a Tudor arch, while similar in appearance, is not truly four-centred, as it has two straight sides instead of large shallow curves.
+A Tudor arch differs slightly from a true four-centred arch in having two straight sides instead of large shallow curves.

-The four-centred arch was especially used for doorways, where it gives a wide opening without taking too much space above, compared to a more pointed two-centred arch.
+The Tudor arch was especially used for doorways, where it gives a wide opening without taking too much space above, compared to a more pointed two-centred arch.
 This first appeared on a major scale in the west porch of Winchester Cathedral, of uncertain date but likely mid-fourteenth century.
 In Tudor architecture of the grander sort it is so used when the window openings are rectangular, as for example at Hampton Court Palace.

 A notable early example is the west window of Gloucester Cathedral.
 There are three royal chapels and one chapel-like Abbey which show the style at its most elaborate: King's College Chapel, Cambridge; St George's Chapel, Windsor; Henry VII's Chapel at Westminster Abbey, and Bath Abbey.
 However, numerous simpler buildings, especially churches built during the wool boom in East Anglia and the Cotswolds, also demonstrate the style.

 When employed to frame a large church window, it lends itself to very wide spaces, decoratively filled with many narrow vertical mullions and horizontal transoms.
 The overall effect produces a grid-like appearance of regular, delicate, rectangular forms with an emphasis on the perpendicular, characteristic of the style, known as Perpendicular Gothic in England, of the 15th and early 16th centuries.
 This is very similar to contemporary Spanish style in particular.
 In buildings such as Hampton Court the Tudor arch is found together with the first appearance of Renaissance architecture in England, much later than in Italy.
 In the later period it is generally only used for major decorative windows, perhaps in an oriel window, or a bay window supported on a bracket or corbel.